 The Organization leases various office equipment through a combination of month-to-month and long-term lease agreements.
 The long-term leases expire through 2026.
-Total lease expense under all lease agreements for the years ended December 31, 2023 and 2022 was \$2,166 and \$12,531, respectively.
+Total lease expense under all lease agreements for each of the years ended December 31, 2024 and 2023 was \$2,166.